Are you on the search for fun things to do in Alabama? We’ve got you covered!

 If you think Alabama doesn’t have the type of adventure you’re looking for, let us prove you wrong.

-There is too much history to cover here so we recommend taking the time to learn about it on a walk through Kelly Ingram Park, stop by the A.G.
+There is too much history to cover here so we recommend taking the time to learn about it on a walk-through.
+Stroll through Kelly Ingram Park where history was made, stop by the A.G.
 Gaston Motel, and honor the lives lost at the 16th Street Baptiste Church (these sites are only a few steps away from each other).

 Visit the Little River Canyon National Preserve